Park Address: 1035 Daniel Street, Ann Arbor MI 48103

 read "Donated by Ormond & Hazel Hunt".
 Hazel was Omond's first wife

 and mother of his four children; she had passed away in 1927.
-The gifting of the land was in response to Eli Gallop (who Gallup Park is named after) writing to Hunt asking if the idle land could be used for "victory gardens."
+The gifting of the land was in response to Eli Gallup (who Gallup Park is named after) writing to Hunt asking if the idle land could be used for "victory gardens."
 Victory gardens were established during the World Wars to help support the war effort and the troops abroad and were the original 'community gardens' as Project Grow references here.

 Hunt Park under construction in 1951.
 (Source: AADL)